-Masayuki Fuchino and his partner Koubei Glasonorghothrofatherpinamoefticing Honda R & D Co.
-Ltd. They started controlling CVT with very basic control systems by og lying dread data effective data and the company experiment involving CVT since 1962.
+Masayuki Fuchino and his partner Kouhei Ohsono, both of them came from Honda R & D Co.
+Ltd. They started controlling CVT with very basic control system by giving read data obtained through out their company experiment involving CVT since 1962 [3].
 In 1962, the company introduced the first mass production hydraulically operated CVT into the market with the Juno, a scooter with a 0.175 liter engine generating 8.8 KW.
 Until the end of 1996 this company has successfully developed a new generation CVT for the 1.6 liter economy car, Civic series.